vikasgorur/metalcrypt/docs/DES.md

 (8, 16, ..., 64, "parity bits") thus transforming the 64-bit key into a 56-bit
 one.
 This is described by `DROP_PARITY_BITS_SPEC`.

-3. Split the 64-bit permuted input into two halves, the left and the right:
+3. Split the 64-bit permuted input into two halves, the left and the right.
+These are also the input to the first round of encryption, so let's call them `L1: u32` and `R1: u32`.

-`L: u32`, `R: u32`.
+4. We now do 16 rounds of the encryption, numbered 1..16.
+In each round:

-4. We now do 16 rounds of the encryption.
+4.1

 ### Initial and final permutations